Stephen Gyllenhaal

-Personal life
+Early life

-Gyllenhaal was born in Cleveland, Ohio, to Virginia Lowrie (née Childs) and Hugh Anders Gyllenhaal.
-He is of Swedish and English descent; through his father, he is a member of the Gyllenhaal family, and a descendant of the cavalry officer Nils Gunnesson Haal, who was ennobled in 1652 when Queen Christina of Sweden conferred upon him the crest and family name, "Gyllenhaal".
-Stephen grew up in Bryn Athyn, Pennsylvania, a suburb of Philadelphia in a close-knit Swedenborgian family and graduated from Trinity College in Hartford, Connecticut in 1972, with a degree in English.
+Stephen Roark Gyllenhaal was born in Cleveland, Ohio, to Hugh Anders Gyllenhaal and Virginia Lowrie (née Childs).
+He is of Swedish and English descent; through his father, he is a descendant of the cavalry officer Nils Gunnesson Haal, who was ennobled by Queen Christina of Sweden in 1652 and given the family name "Gyllenhaal".

+Gyllenhaal grew up in Bryn Athyn, a suburb of Philadelphia, in a close-knit Swedenborgian family.
+He graduated from Trinity College in Hartford, Connecticut, in 1972, with a degree in English.
 His mentor at Trinity was the poet Hugh Ogden.

-He was married to screenwriter Naomi Foner Gyllenhaal for 32 years, from 1977 until their divorce was finalized in 2009.
-From that marriage, he is the father of actress Maggie Gyllenhaal and actor Jake Gyllenhaal.
-He is also the brother of Anders Gyllenhaal, executive editor of the Miami Herald.